Tangerine-Community/Tangerine/docs/system-administrator/troubleshooting-android-devices.md

 # Troubleshooting Android Devices

-## Modify the app-config.json on an Android Device
+## Modify the app-config.json on a Tangerine APK Install
 If an Android device is having trouble, you may want to tweak the app-config.json settings on that specific device.
 Use the following commands to pull the app-config.json file off the device, modify it on your computer, and then push it back to the device.

 ```sh